Components.FormElement Class

 model unknown

 publicThe model used for validation.
-Defaults to the parent Components.Form
+Defaults to the parent Components.Form's model

 name string